Fioredicampagna/Hyp2021-AMMS-Project/README.md

 #### TheHeader.vue

 This components has the main purpose of displaying the landmarks of the webstie.
 Like in TheBreadcrumbs component, the landmarks are fetched from the store, where they are generated in a static and dynamic mixed way.
-The first landmark, that points to the homepage is hardcoded in the component and
+The first landmark, that points to the homepage, is hardcoded in the component and is represented by the logo of the company.
+The other landmarks are simple links listed after the logo in a horizontal style.
+Some landmarks, marked with a + char, can be expanded by hovering on them with the mouse: after this action a dropdown list is shown, filled with sub-landmarks.
+The operation has been implemented by a combination of Vue methods (expandLandmark, collapseLandmark) and store commits (EXPAND_LANDMARK and COLLAPSE_LANDMARK).
+Also the sub-landmarks can be expanded, thanks to an implementation similar to the one just explained.
+In the mobile version of the website, the only landmark always visible is the logo one; the others are hidden and the user can show them by tapping on the hamburger icon on the header left side.
+After this action a dropdown list is shown, filled with the landmarks.
+Instead of hovering on the + marked landmarks, the user should tap on them in order to show the sub-landmarks (a second tap will open the link of the marked one).

 #### TheFooter.vue

+This component has been added to accomplish a website standard.
+It is basically a bottom bar in which are displayed phone contacts, the logo of the company and various info about privacy and copyright.

 ### Routing